dark logo watermark

 Read more about the Active Range

-Experience the magic of the Okavango Delta in the authentic way – both under canvas and in safari lodges, on foot and by mokoro, with a few comforts of home thrown in too!
-Add to that a true Africa must-see, Victoria Falls, and you've got the makings of an unforgettable safari and sightseeing adventure.
+Experience the magic of the Okavango Delta in the authentic way – under canvas, on foot and by waterway, with a few comforts of home thrown in too!

 Trip Start: Maun Trip End: Victoria Falls